 - Also, look for other errors that occurred at the same time.

 You can hopefully debug the issues from this information.
 If not, seek help from Microsoft technical support personnel.
+To provide them with the event log, you need to save it first.
+To do so, select the errors in the Event Viewer, right-click and choose Save Selected Events.

-Format External Drive (Command)
+Format External Drive Using Command Line

 - Open the Run command.